 Patients considering treatments should consult with a highly trained phlebologist who is familiar with all aspects of vein disease.
-Board certification in Phlebology is preferred.
 Phlebology is the specialty of venous disease.
-At California Vein Specialists, Dr. Michael Leary is board certified in phlebology and is a National Training Physician, training other Doctors from all over the US.
+At California Vein Specialists, Dr. Michael Leary is certified by The American Board of Venous and Lymphaic Medicine in phlebology and is a National Training Physician, training other Doctors from all over the US.

 Varicose Veins Myths

 There is a lot of misinformation available online and a lot of old tales about varicose veins.
 Here are some popular myths that get a lot of attention and whether or not they are true: